dmjohnsson23/micdrop-ruby/README.md

 ]
 sink = []

-migrate source, sink do
 default_0 = proc do
-        # This reusable pipline can be as complex as needed
+    # This reusable pipeline can be as complex as needed
     default 0
 end

+migrate source, sink do
-    # Both of the following are equivilent
+    # Both of the following syntaxes are equivilent
     take :a, apply: default_0, put: "A"
     take :b do
         apply default_0